Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 10 September 2025 12.26.13 UTC
+- WIB: Rabu, 10 September 2025 13.37.38 UTC
-- WITA: Rabu, 10 September 2025 13.26.13 UTC
+- WITA: Rabu, 10 September 2025 14.37.38 UTC
-- WIT: Rabu, 10 September 2025 14.26.13 UTC
+- WIT: Rabu, 10 September 2025 15.37.38 UTC

 Kutipan Inspiratif:
-"Friendship is the only cement that will hold the world together."
+"There is no market for YOUR EMOTIONS, so never advertise your FEELINGS just display YOUR ATTITUDE.,."

-Kategori: friendship
+Kategori: attitude